465th Missile Brigade: History

 The brigade was relocated to the settlement of Tsel near Osipovichi in April 2005, replacing the disbanded 22nd Missile Brigade and incorporating the 383rd Missile Battalion of the latter to bring its strength to three battalions.
 With the disbandment of the 22nd, the 465th was left as the sole tactical ballistic missile brigade of Belarus.
 In keeping with the close military integration between Belarus and Russia, the brigade is a frequent participant in joint exercises with Russia, such as Zapad-2013.
 For budgetary reasons, the brigade was relocated in 2018 to the Yuzhny military base near Osipovichi, where the 51st Guards Artillery and 336th Rocket Artillery Brigades are also based.
 All three brigades are under the direct control of the General Staff of the Armed Forces of Belarus.
 According to International Institute for Strategic Studies Military Balance 2022 estimates, Belarus had 36 launchers remaining in its inventory, all operated by the 465th.
 Between 2016 and 2021, the brigade conducted four Tochka-U launches, as well as the one during the Soyuznaya reshimost (Allied Resolve) joint exercise with Russia days before the 2022 Russian invasion of Ukraine began partially from Belarusian territory.
 After the invasion, Belarusian President Alexander Lukashenko announced in May 2022 that Russia had agreed to allow Belarus to produce a domestic copy of the Iskander tactical ballistic missile system, the replacement for the Tochka, in order to modernize the Belarusian Armed Forces.
+The Belarusian Ministry of Defense announced on 1 February 2023 that a battalion of Iskander systems had entered full autonomous operation with the 465th Brigade.